abedkhooli/ddj/README.md

  * We have made available [air quality data](https://github.com/abedkhooli/ds1/tree/master/data) from sensors in the Ramallah area.
 You can use it both for training and as part of your project.
  * Trainer's notes: [Data Search and Acquisition](notes/DataSearchAndAcquisition.pdf)
 * Session 4
  * The excel files for crimes: [crimes in Palestine.xlsx](misc/crimes in Palestine.xlsx), [crimes2.xlsx](misc/crime2.xlsx).
 Here's a modified [file with governorate populations](misc/crime3.xlsx) which shows an interesting fact.
+Note: in the original file, ratios are, most likely, based on 2010 or 2011 population in West Bank (which is a problem).
+Here's a link to [PCBS population](http://pcbs.gov.ps/Portals/_Rainbow/Documents/gover.htm).
  * Trainer's notes: to be added

 *Last updated: January 22, 2017*